maelle/rtimicropem_blogpost/rtimicropem.md

 * Transform the output of the device into something more usable.

-* Allow the exploration of individual files after a day on the field.
+* Allow the exploration of individual files after a day in the field.

 * Document our data cleaning process.